Skip to Content

 Veggies, cheeses, and other toppings for salads.

 The carving stations served andouille sausage, honey-glazed bone-in ham, top round steak, and beef brisket, which was by far the most popular option.
-The brunch buffet doesn’t serve prime rib, unfortunately.
+The brunch buffet wasn’t serving prime rib when I stopped in, unfortunately.

 Sausages and beef brisket on a cutting board.